Integrated Resort Scheme: The luxury villas

 Villas sold under the scheme form part of a complex of luxury villas of international standard and high-class facilities and amenities.

 By law, the extent of land for each villa shall not exceed 1.25 arpents (0.5276 hectares).
 The villa can be acquired on the basis of a plan or during the construction phase.

-Residence Permit under IRS
+Residence permit under IRS

 The acquisition of a villa under the Scheme grants resident status to the investor, his spouse and dependents.
 A residence permit granted under the IRS remains valid until such time as the non-citizen holds immovable property in Mauritius under the scheme.
 Application for Residence Permit shall be made at the time of purchasing a villa in an IRS.

-Who can apply?
+Those who can apply

 Any one of the following can apply under the Scheme: